aimms/documentation/dataexchange/mapping.rst

 The write-defaults attribute
 ----------------------------

 For all row-based formats (CSV, Excel, Parquet), cells for which no data is present in the :token:`maps-to` identifier will be left empty by default.
 With the :token:`write-defaults` attribute you can indicate that you want the default value of that identifier to be written to such cells instead.
 You can specify the value 1 to the ``write-defaults`` attribute on a ``ColumnMapping``, or on the ``RowMapping`` or ``ExcelSheetMapping``.
 For the latter, the ``write-defaults`` attribute will be applied to all underlying ``ColumnMappings``.
+The default value for the ``write-defaults`` attribute is 0.

 The range-existing attribute
 ----------------------------